US Powerball Review

 December 1987 saw the formation of the Multi-State Lottery Association (MUSL), a non-profit US lottery concept.
 In its original format, it represented 34-member state lotteries, with the first draw occurring in February 1988 under the banner Lotto America.

-In April 1992, however, Lotto America changed its name to Powerball, at which point a revolutionary new gameplay mechanic was also introduced.
+In April 1992, however, Lotto America changed its name to Powerball, at which point a revolutionary new gameplay mechanic was also introduced that changed the face of American lotteries forever.
 This new format, which involves the two drums that are so well known and loved today, had never appeared in any previous lottery.

 This new mega lottery would soon become a household name, and more and more states joined in on the fun until the total number of states reached the total we see today: 44 states.
 As the years progressed, more features were added (or modified), a minimum jackpot amount was introduced, and eventually the rollover caps were completely eliminated.
 It’s because of this last change that the Powerball jackpots are able to reach such incredible heights—the $1.5-billion jackpot that made headlines in 2015 was the result of 20 consecutive rollovers!
 And this was just one of several times that the Powerball broke international jackpot records.